Skip to main content

 bodySha256SHA-256 hash of the canonicalized request body (hex-encoded, lowercase)

-Sort query parameters to ensure deterministic signatures:
+To ensure deterministic signatures:

 1. Sort parameter keys alphabetically (lexicographic order)